PowerDNS/pdns/pdns/dnsdistdist/docs/guides/serverselection.rst

 ``leastOutstanding``
 ~~~~~~~~~~~~~~~~~~~~

-The default load balancing policy is called ``leastOutstanding``, which means the server with the least queries 'in the air' is picked (and within those, the one with the lowest order, and within those, the one with the lowest latency).
+The default load balancing policy is called ``leastOutstanding``, which means the server with the least queries 'in the air' is picked.
+The exact selection algorithm is:

+- pick the server with the least queries 'in the air' ;
+- in case of a tie, pick the one with the lowest configured 'order' ;
+- in case of a tie, pick the one with the lowest measured latency (over an average on the last 128 queries answered by that server).

 ``firstAvailable``
 ~~~~~~~~~~~~~~~~~~

-The ``firstAvailable`` policy, picks the first server that has not exceeded its QPS limit.
+The ``firstAvailable`` policy, picks the first available server that has not exceeded its QPS limit, ordered by increasing 'order'.
 If all servers are above their QPS limit, a server is selected based on the ``leastOutstanding`` policy.
 For now this is the only policy using the QPS limit.